Cambuskenneth Abbey: Later history and closure

 Patrick Paniter became the Abbot of Cambuskenneth in 1513, he is the most notable individual to hold the title as he also held the position of secretary to James V and also fought at the Battle of Flodden in the same year.

 The abbey fell into disuse during the Scottish Reformation.
 In 1560 the abbey was placed under the jurisdiction of the military governor of Stirling Castle, John Erskine, who had much of the stonework removed and used in construction projects in the castle.
 His nephew Adam Erskine was made Commendator of the Abbey.
 Abbey Craig, on which the Wallace Monument sits, is named such because of its siting near Cambuskenneth Abbey.

 Abbey today

 The abbey was acquired by the crown in 1908, and it is managed by Historic Scotland.
 The abbey is open to visitors during the summer months.
 The foundations of the abbey church and other ancillary buildings are visible on the site, much of which date from around the 13th century.
 Only the 13th-century campanile is intact, following an extensive renovation in 1859.
-There is also a historic graveyard on the site including the grave of James III of Scotland and his wife Margaret of Denmark, as well as many of the Abbots of Cambuskenneth.
+Also on the site is an historic graveyard, which includes the grave of James III of Scotland and his wife Margaret of Denmark, as well as many of the Abbots of Cambuskenneth.